cosmincalinov/DiscoRobot/README.md

 This robot can be used as a moveable speaker when you want extra ambiance around the house or at parties.
 It can also be used as a toy for children.

+This is a software and hardware heavy project.

 For future work, I would like to incorporate a vacuum feature similar to a Roomba's.
 This would combine functionality with fun.

 ## Overview
 TBD - The block diagram will illustrate the robot's main hardware components, communication pathways (Bluetooth, WiFi), and software interactions.

 ## Hardware Design
-- Raspberry Pi Pico WH: Acts as the main microcontroller.
+- Raspberry Pi Pico WH: Acts as the main microcontroller
-- PIR Sensor: Detects motion for automatic navigation.
-- Infrared Obstacle Senzor: Helps avoid obstacles in auto mode.
+- HC-SR04 Ultrasonic Sensor: Helps avoid obstacles in auto mode
+- Servo Motor: Moves the Ultrasonic Sensor so that it ensures that no obstacles are nearby
+- 4x DC Motor: Moves the Wheels
+- 4xWheels
+- Button: Chnages the state of the robot from auto to manual and vice-versa.
 - Buzzer
 - Xbox PC Controller: Enables manual control of the robot.
-- Bluetooth Module: Facilitates wireless communication with the controller.
+- Bluetooth Module: Facilitates wireless communication with the controller

 ## Software Design
 I have opted to use Visual Studio Code since it's the primary IDE for Rust development.
 Speaking of which, Rust with Embassy(embedded + async) is my primary choice when it comes to the programming language that is used for this project since Rust is very suitable for embedded systems, it is my favorite programming language and a long-time hobby of mine.